Series 1 - Episode 11

 Dr Keel arrives at the zoo and chats to Sarah again.
 She's looking after Jimmy, who is on a leash as the zoo is still open.
 Christine appears and asks Evans to take Jimmy up to the house, as her father wants him.
 The doctor wanders over to the crocodile pit where Steed is picking daffodils.
 He tells Steed there's nothing in the pit to explain the disappearance of the package.
 Steed tells him he's planning to coat the package in powdered dye, whoever touches it will end up with green hands.
 He's heading up to the Renton-Stephens' house, determined to be on hand in case any of them are involved.
 He then holds up the daffodils and announces they are for Miss Renton-Stephens.

-Steed is chatting to the major about his time in India when there is a ring at the door and Keel then frog-marches Kollakis into the study.
+Kollakis is unprepared when the doctor instead launches himself at him and the wrestle on the ground.
+Steed is chatting to Major Renton-Stephens about his time in India when there is a ring at the door and Keel frog-marches Kollakis into the study.
 Kollakis exclaims, "Steed!" when he sees who's there.
-Renton-Stephens is confused that "Mr Archibald" is Steed but pulls a gun on Steed and orders him to drop his, then tells Kollakis to pick it up.
-Dr Keel pushes Kollakis from behind and Steed reclaims his gun, ordering the major not to move.
-He tells Christine to go the main gate, the police will be arrive there any moment.
-She's confused but her father, conceding defeat, tells her to go.
+Renton-Stephens is confused that "Mr Archibald" is Steed but pulls a gun on Steed and orders him to drop his own, then tells Kollakis to pick it up.
+Dr Keel pushes Kollakis from behind, making him collide with the major.
+Steed quickly reclaims his gun, ordering the major not to move.
+He tells Christine to go the main gate, the police will be arriving there any moment.
+She's confused at what's happening but her father, conceding defeat, tells her to go.

 Steed asks Keel where he found the packet but doesn't wait for an answer.
 He holds up the book the major gave him and tells Dr Keel it has "All sorts of snippets of information.
 Do you know how porcupines make love?"
 Dr Keel regards him coldly and says, "No" then groans when Steed replies, "Very, very carefully."